konradekk14/konradekk14/README.md

 ## 🌟 About Me
 - 🏀 I enjoy **sports**, **adventures**, and exploring the intersection of technology and the real world 🌍
-- 🤖 Excited by the future of AI, robot-human interaction, and computer vision
+- 🤖 Excited by the future of AI and robotics
 - 🚀 Always looking to learn and build cool projects!